TypiCal25/Knowledge/Academics/Capstone/Private Key Cryptography.md

 # Getting Into Newer Definitions
 In most cases, the algorithm $\text{Gen}(1^n)$ simply outputs a uniform n-bit string as the key.

+A private key encryption scheme is a tuple of probabilistic polynomial-time algorithms.
+8